 No, you cannot file for bankruptcy only on credit cards.
 When you file for bankruptcy, you must include all types of debt, including medical bills, loans, and other types of debts that are not related to credit cards.

 Bankruptcy protection can provide relief from unsecured debts like credit card debt and can be a viable option for those who have high levels of credit card debt.
+At Kain + Henehan, we are well prepared to give you good legal advice, and if bankruptcy is right for you, we can take care of helping you file.

 Your consultation can be completed virtually, via phone, or in person at one of our two offices in Mendota Heights and St. Cloud.